Assisted Living

 Board and care homes offer comparable types of care to assisted living communities in a much smaller, more residential setting with typically two to 10 residents.
 Staff in these homes can quickly get to know your loved one’s specialized needs, interests, and personality.

-For those with advanced stages of Parkinson’s, nursing homes generally provide 24-hour care, skilled nursing, or rehabilitation therapy for chronic or debilitating health issues.
+For those with advanced stages of Parkinson’s, nursing homes provide 24-hour care, skilled nursing, or rehabilitation therapy for chronic or debilitating health issues.
 Nursing homes typically offer some social activities, but their main focus is providing medical care to residents.
+This level of care may be necessary in the later stages of Parkinson’s when mobility is a bigger challenge and seniors may have difficulty eating by themselves.
+Nursing homes provide the highest level of care available outside of a hospital setting.

 Assisted living reviews from residents and families